-2-Saturday, 8:30-11:30 a.m.
+- 21-Tuesday.
+Condition, proficiency and postponed examinations. - 25-Saturday, 8:30-11:30 a.m.
 Late registration.

 Registration closes for the spring semester.
-After this date a student must have permission of his Academic Dean to register.
+After this date a student must have permission of his Academic Dean to register. - 27-Monday.
+Classes begin. - 30-Thursday.

-4-Monday.
-Classes begin.

-7-Thursday.
 Last day for adding courses or transferring sections.